Understanding IRS Form 5498

 Roth IRAs are accounts where contributions are not tax-deductible, whereas withdrawals are tax-free.
 Most importantly, there is no Required Minimum Distribution for a Roth IRA.

-• Simplified Individual Pension(SEP) IRA
+• Simplified Employee Pension(SEP) IRS

 The SEP IRA is suitable for independent contractors and small business owners.
 This IRA follows the same withdrawal rules as the traditional IRA except it does not allow employees to make contributions.

-• Savings Incentive Match Plan for Employees (SIMPLE) IRA
+• Savings Incentive Match PLan for Employees(SIMPLE) IRA

 4. What information is reported on Form 5498?